jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-We see some of the :doc:`methods <functions>` we have covered so far and others we did not.
+I see some of the :doc:`methods <functions>` I have covered so far and others I did not.
 You can write tests on the others to discover what they do and/or `read more about dictionaries <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`_.
-What if we list out what we know so far and you can fill in the others as you learn them
+What if I list out what I know so far and you can fill in the others as you learn them

 * clear